conradakunga/Blog/_posts/2025-07-28-sending-email-in-c-net-part-9-sending-multiple-format-email-using-smtp.md

 ![Delivered](../images/2025/07/Delivered.png)

-If we open the email we see the followning:
+If we open the email, we see the following:

 ![MultiformatEmail](../images/2025/07/MultiformatEmail.png)